-- 2. Every heating system burning solid, liquid or gaseous fuels shall be vented in a safe manner to a chimney or flue leading to the exterior of the dwelling.
+- Every heating system burning solid, liquid or gaseous fuels shall be vented in a safe manner to a chimney or flue leading to the exterior of the dwelling.
 The heating system chimney and/or flue shall be of such design to assure proper draft and shall be adequately supported. - 3.
 No heating system source burning solid, liquid or gaseous fuels shall be located in any habitable room or bathroom, including any toilet room. - 4.
 Every fuel burning appliance (solid, liquid or gaseous fuels) shall have adequate combustion air and ventilation air.
 All new furnaces will have sealed combustion with combustion air brought in from the exterior of the house and installed in accordance with manufacturer's guidelines. - 5.
 Every heat duct, steam pipe and hot water pipe shall be free of leaks and shall function such that an adequate amount of heat is delivered where intended.
-All accessible duct joints must be sealed with mastic or any other acceptable product.
+All accessible duct joints m u s t be sealed.
 Newly installed ductwork must also be sealed.
-All accessible steam piping and hot water piping must be installed with an approved material. - 6.
+All accessible steam piping and hot water piping must be installed and sealed with approved materials. - 6.
 Every seal between any of the sections of the heating source(s) shall be air-tight so that noxious gases and fumes will not escape into the dwelling. - 7.
 No space heater shall be of a portable type. - 8.
 Minimum requirements for forced air furnaces, when installed, will be no less than a ninety-two percent (92%) AFUE, or the minimum AFUE, if greater than ninety-two percent (92%), to obtain a local utility rebate (Energy Star rated for northern climates).
 Also install a digital programmable thermostat.
-Condensate lines will drain to a floor drain or have a condensate pump installed and piped to discharge.
+Condensate lines shall drain to a floor drain or have a condensate pump installed and piped to discharge.
 All furnace duct work shall be equipped with an air filter clean out location that has a tight fitting cover installed over it. - 9.
-All boilers, when replaced, will have an "A" rating and be no less than eighty-seven percent (87%) AFUE rating.
+All boilers, when replaced, will be no less than eighty-seven percent (87%) AFUE rating.
 All combustion air will be from the exterior of the house.
 The addition of zone valves may be useful to reduce energy cost.
 Heat lines shall be insulated with approved material.
 Programmable thermostats will be installed. - 10.
-A/C units, if added or replaced, shall not be less than 14.5 SEER.
+A/C units, if added or replaced, shall not be less than 13 SEER, (14.5 SEER and 9.25 HSPF) for heat pumps.
 All units shall be installed, when possible, on either the north or east side of the dwelling or in an area that will provide shade for the unit.
-The correct coil will be installed that is compatible with both the furnace and A/C unit.

-Homeowners who use window air conditioners will be encouraged to purchase Energy Star rated air conditioners.
+The correct coil will be installed that is compatible with both the furnace and A/C unit. - Homeowners who use window air conditioners will be encouraged to purchase 10.7 SEER Energy Star rated air conditioners.
 No window A/C units may be purchased with HTF funds.

-- 11. All wood, pellet, corn, switch grass, hydrogen, or other biomass fuel stoves must be installed to manufacturer's guidelines.
+No window units may be provided in new construction. - All wood, pellet, corn, switch grass, hydrogen, or other biomass fuel stoves must be installed to manufacturer's guidelines.
 Where such guidelines are not available, the heating unit will be removed.
 Venting and combustion air must be installed in accordance with manufacturer's requirements. - 12.
 The installation of Energy Star rated ceiling fans will be encouraged in general living areas.
-Fans must be installed to manufacturer's requirements. - D. Energy Conservation
+Fans must be installed to manufacturer's requirements.